sonisarm/Technical-validation-of-imputation/README.md

 # Technical validation of lcWGS imputation
-"PCA.R" -- PCA to compare individuals sequenced at both high (big squares) and low-coverage (small circles) to look at imputation success looking at their proximity.
+- PCA: results from PCA between same individuals sequenced at both high and low-coverage
+- Reference Panel: results from comparing phasing strategies